DeclanChidlow/vale.rocks/src/posts/an-inventory-of-lexical-loves.md

 <dd>A general and vague sense of uneasiness.</dd>

 <dt>Palimpsest</dt>
-<dd>An document where the original content has been removed and new content has been put in its place.
+<dd>A document where the original content has been removed and new content has been put in its place.
 Depending on definition, the original content may still be legible.</dd>

 <dt>Petrichor</dt>
 <dd>The smell of rain hitting dry soil; the scent of rain.</dd>